 1. Get to the root of the issue.

 Just because your credit score is bad doesn’t mean it has to stay that way.
 The factors that influence credit scores are numerous and not always easy to manage.
-Although paying your bills in full and on time is an obvious path to a better score, there are some subtler problems that might be holding your score down.
+Although paying your bills in full and on time is an obvious path to a better score, there are some subtler problems that might be holding your score down from obtaining a secured business line of credit.

 Finance guru Jackie Lam lists a number of less common issues that can plague credit reports, like opening a retail credit card.
 Do a full assessment of your financial situation to make sure there aren’t any “leaks” in your credit.
 Even padding your score by a few extra points could put you over the threshold to get a loan.